 Confirmation Hearing Criteria

-Common Challenges in Plan Preparation
+What Are Common Challenges in Plan Preparation and Presentation?

-What Are the Tax Implications of a Chapter 11 Plan?
+What are the tax implications of a Chapter 11 plan?